alexbosworth/balanceofsatoshis/README.md

 // See an accounting formatted list of various types of transactions bos accounting "category"

+// Set autopilot on or off.
+With heuristic externalscore, set guided autopilot bos autopilot "on"

 // See total balance, including pending funds, excluding future commit fees bos balance
 // 1337